 Vitamin D is fundamental to digestive health as it regulates multiple checkpoints in the body and helps to reduce overall inflammation, especially in the gut says Dr Kohler.

 Consider supplementing with vitamin D3 if you’re deficient.
 Speak to your doctor about how much you need per day.
+A good vitamin D supplement is Metagenics vitamin D3 Liquid, R174,95.

 7. Take omega-3 fatty acids